Please ensure Javascript is enabled for purposes of website accessibility

 Punitive damages bill passes under cover of filibuster

 A 20-hour filibuster halted an asbestos bill in the Missouri Senate, but senators have advanced separate legislation that changes punitive damages.
-Following a debate that ran from mid-afternoon on Feb.
-25 until 10:30 the following morning, lawmakers put aside the asbestos bill.
-The Senate then immediately turned to the punitive damages bill, which lawmakers and […]
+Following a debate that ran from mid-afternoon on Feb. […]

 Missouri State Capitol